Amazon EC2 Container Service (ECS) – Container Management for the AWS Cloud

 - AWS Integration – Your applications can make use of AWS features such as Elastic IP addresses, resource tags, and Virtual Private Cloud (VPC).
 The containers are, in effect, a new base-level building block in the same vein as EC2 and S3.

-- Secure – Your tasks run on EC2 instances within an Amazon Virtual Private Cloud.
+- Secure – Your tasks run on EC2 instances within an Amazon Virtual Private Cloud (Amazon VPC).
 The tasks can take advantage of IAM roles, security groups, and other AWS security features.
 Containers run in a multi-tenant environment and can communicate with each other only across defined interfaces.
 The containers are launched on EC2 instances that you own and control.

 Using EC2 Container Service